 These smaller settlements are reported separately because they are usually less complex than larger settlements and it is possible for them to be reviewed more quickly.
-This increases efficiency of the review process.
-In 2014-2015, the PGT reviewed and concluded 94 proposed settlements under \$5,000 in an average of 9.4 elapsed days per settlement.
+In 2015-2016, the PGT reviewed and concluded 83 proposed settlements under \$5,000 in an average of 12.4 elapsed days per settlement.

-REPORTS ON INDIVIDUAL PERFORMANCE MEASURES Statutory protective and monitoring services will be delivered in an appropriate, timely and fair manner.
+REPORTS ON INDIVIDUAL PERFORMANCE MEASURES Statutory protective and monitoring services will be delivered in an appropriate, timely and fair manner